 - when the worker is being disciplined by the employer.

-- When an existing employee receives a new position within the company but did not complete its initial probationary period; and
+- When an existing employee receives a new position within the company but did not complete its initial probationary period.

 - When an existing, or a new, employee is appointed to their first supervisory or managerial position.

 A probationary period is an initial period of employment where an employer can consider whether an employee is able to meet its standards and expectations.
-It is a type of trial period that usually lasts anywhere from 6 months to a year and gives the supervisor an opportunity to evaluate an employee's conduct and job performance, and if necessary remove or reassign the employee.
-This type of a system ensures a high quality performance from employees as well as providing the employee with an opportunity to prove themselves.
+It is a type of trial period that usually lasts anywhere from 3 months to a year; it gives the supervisor an opportunity to evaluate an employee’s conduct and job performance, and if necessary remove or reassign the employee.
+This type of a system ensures a high-quality performance from employees as well as providing the employee with an opportunity to prove themselves.

 A collective bargaining agreement between a union and an employer may place newly hired workers in a “probation” period.
 During that “probation,” you are usually not allowed to use the union’s grievance procedures if you are disciplined or discharged, making you essentially an “at will” employee.